 Surviving your first year of college

-The first year of college is a completely new experience in many peoples' lives that they have to learn how to adjust to and what steps it takes to be successful.
+The first year of college is a completely new experience in many peoples' lives.
 Learning how to study, get good grades, getting to know your university, moving into a dorm, and making new friends are all aspects of college life that a new student will have to learn how to handle simultaneously.
 In order to achieve all of these successfully, you, as a new college student, will need to take various steps toward adjusting your old lifestyle to adapt to your freshman year of college.

 - Study...You need to study 2 hours for every hour in class and study the hardest subjects first.

 - Prioritize....Balance out your social and academic life to receive the full college experience.

 - Get involved....Join clubs or sports teams and meet people with like interests.

 - Be good to yourself....Eat well, get enough rest and remember to exercise.